-Using the corporate bond purchase program undertaken by European countries in the aftermath of the sovereign debt crisis as a laboratory, this paper highlights the role that corporate bond market can play in mitigating adverse financial shock emanating from the banking sector.
-The direct purchase by the central bank results in more bond issuance and less bond spread by eligible non-financial borrowers relative to the valid counterparts with equal access to the bond market.
-Moreover, the decreasing reliance on bank financing by borrowers with access to the bond market generates a pass-through effect on the real economy.
-Banks that have pre-existing relationship with borrowers eligible for the bond purchase program are found to reallocate credit supply towards firms fully depending on bank financing.
-The financial spillover translates into a higher propensity to invest and to hire by the bank-based borrowers, which are more likely to be capital-constraint.
+Using the corporate bond purchase program undertaken by European countries in the aftermath of the sovereign debt crisis as a laboratory, this paper highlights the role that corporate bond market can play in mitigating adverse financial shocks emanating from the banking sector.
+The direct purchase by the central bank resulted in more bond issuance and lower bond spread by eligible non-financial borrowers relative to the valid counterparts with the equal access to the bond market.
+Moreover, the decreasing reliance on bank financing by borrowers with the access to the bond market generated a pass-through effect on the real economy.
+Banks that have pre-existing relationships with borrowers eligible for the program are found to strongly reallocate credit supply towards firms fully relying on bank for external financing.
+The financial spillover translated into a higher propensity to invest and to hire by the bank-based borrowers, which are more likely to be capital-constraint.